d-bl/GroundForge/Examples.md

   resulting from Ph.D research on _Algorithmically designed lace tessellations_.
   When following the links from the gallery to `pin positions` you will discover patterns from the tesselace [slide show].
-* Another page shows traditional grounds created with the [Droste] effect: using thread diagrams as pair diagrams.
+* Another page shows traditional grounds created with the [Droste effect]: using thread diagrams as pair diagrams.
   Many variations and new grounds are possible using the same method.
 * An [index] shows 144 patches of worked lace from